sprokkel78/gtodo/README.md

 gtodo-sprokkel78

 A graphical user interface in PyGTK4 for performing TODO list items on Ubuntu and other Linux distro's.
 It requires Python3.10 and the PyGTK apps.
-Developed and tested on Ubuntu 24.04.
+Developed on Fedora 40 and tested on Ubuntu 24.04.

-Installation on Ubuntu 24.04
+Installation on Fedora 40 & Ubuntu 24.04

 1. $git clone https://github.com/sprokkel78/gtodo.git
 2. $cd gtodo